neortls007idev/guildhall/sd2.a06.md

 - Use Mouse to rotate in-place.
 - while holding down `Shift` + `WASD` for increased camera movement speed.
 - `O` (capitol letter 'Oh') to reset camera Position to origin. ( this does not rest the camera output Size ).
+- `F8` to delete and reset the game.

 ------